 Changes to the Underlying Company Business

-- Computers: Do you remember Hewlett Packard (HP)?
+- Computers: Do you remember Hewlett-Packard (HP)?
 Competition and pricing negatively impacted their business and they couldn’t pivot.
 If you bought anywhere from 2001 to 2007, you’ve pretty much taken a bath on the company.
 What about Dell (DELL) now?
-They are trying to restructure through some type of leveraged buyout, but the real question is, what does the next 5 years hold for computers and how will Dell set themselves apart?
+They are trying to restructure through some type of leveraged buyout, but the real question is, what does the next five years hold for computers and how will Dell set themselves apart?

 Poor Financial Performance

 - Morgan Stanley: If you looked at Morgan Stanley’s (MS) earnings last week, you would have noticed that they used several accounting tricks to boost their earnings to meet Wall Street’s consensus estimates.
 For example, they lowered their capital reserve for bad loans, saying they saw improvements in the housing market.
-But, that’s pretty short-sighted.
+But, that’s pretty shortsighted.
 Remember, their top-line earnings were down, so is the economy really improving?
 That’s what reserves are for!
-Something to be very cautious about in the coming months.
+This is something to be very cautious about in the coming months.